Lisa Lorenz, Principal

 Her work and passion to be a lifelong learner in both education and counseling has afforded her many enriching experiences to include: Coordinator for Graduate School in School Counseling and Mental Health, programmatic assessments, curriculum development, writing and leading committees for accrediting bodies, online teaching and course evaluation, and teaching graduate students (Counseling Theories and Techniques; Practicum in Advanced Theories; Mental Health Counseling Internship)

 Her present position as Principal of St. Therese Digital Academy is the latest and most exciting endeavor.
 This online Catholic High School opened its virtual doors this past June 2016 to take new students for this coming Fall.
+Lisa is also currently the Interim Principal of Rice Memorial High School for the 2017-2018 School Year.

 When she is not working or studying, Lisa loves to spend time with her family and friends.
 She runs, hikes, kayaks, trains her dogs (in hopes they will eventually become therapy dogs) cooks, plays piano and oil paints, She greatly enjoys long walks on dirt roads or finding that quaint spot with awesome food, gorgeous views, and good company.